Direct Healthcare Professional Communication (DHPC)

 5.3 Corporate document codes

 Internal company document codes should only appear at the end of the letter, as footnote, in such a way that they do not distract attention from the content of the letter.
-The internal company code should already be included in the first version that is submitted for OGYÉI approval.
+The internal company code should already be included in the version that is submitted for OGYÉI approval (it is not acceptable to include any codes following OGYÉI approval).

 6. Is it possible to deviate from the DHPC or communication plan agreed by the PRAC (e.g. in terms of the target group or deadlines)?